AB 1826 Composting Law - How it will impact your deli or food business.

 • What about mixed waste?
 The law states organic waste mixed with non-compostable waste must be separated.
 Food-soiled compostable paper (such as EcoTaster) does not have to be separated from food waste.
 Businesses may use an organic waste processing service that offers mixed waste processing if available in the jurisdiction.

-• My business has multiple locations: A business with multiple locations must address EACH individual location separately, with the weekly threshold applying to each location. i.e; if one location exceeds 8 yards for one week, that location must arrange for composting for that week.
+• My business has multiple locations.
+A business with multiple locations must address EACH individual location separately, with the weekly threshold applying to each location.
+I.e., if one location exceeds eight yards for one week, that location must arrange for composting for that week.

 Who is affected?

-Businesses in California producing over 8 cubic yards of organic waste per week, per location, must comply with AB 1826.
-Threshold moves to 4 yards minimum Jan 1, 2017.
+Businesses in California producing over eight cubic yards of organic waste per week, per location, must comply with AB 1826.
+Threshold moves to four yards minimum January 1, 2017.

 How can businesses comply?
 What options do I have for composting?